Venturing: Venturing Leadership Award

 The Venturing Leadership Award is given to recognize both Venturing adults and youth who have made exceptional contributions to Venturing and who exemplify the Scout Oath and Law.
-The Venturing leadership can be given out by councils, areas, regions, and the BSA National Council.
-Area, Regions, and the National Council may only give out 12 Venturing Leadership Awards every year.
+The Venturing leadership can be given out by councils, territories and the National Council.
+Territories may only give out six and the National Council may only give out 12 Venturing Leadership Awards every year.
 Councils do not have a limit on the number they may present.
 The award was not presented to adults from 2012 – 2015.

 National Noteworthy Crew Award

 The National Noteworthy Crew award is a distinction presented by the National Venturing Officers' Association every year to 3–5 Venturing crews from across the country who approach Venturing in innovative ways.
 The award was modeled off of Sea Scouting's National Flagship.
 The award was first presented in May 2021.